SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 Worsening: Between -0.75SD from -1.5SD from Mean of efficiency metric differential

 Notable Decline: >-1.5SD from Mean of efficiency metric differential

+The classification system was chosen based on the intuition that most

 With each value being designated appropriately, each estimate was then compared to its true counterpart to see if their classification was identical, with a percentage of accurate predictions for each method being calculated.
 This percentage was then subtracted from that of the naive model (where every entry is classified as "Plateau", as this designation has the widest bounds and will be the most precise on average) as a measurement of accuracy compared to when no information is known.